Medical Reviewer

 Sleeping pill abuse involves the deliberate consumption of prescription or over-the-counter medications intended to induce sleep for their psychoactive effects.[1]
 These medications, including benzodiazepines and sedative-hypnotics, can lead to a rapid onset of sedation and relaxation when taken in high doses or in manners other than prescribed.

-While sleeping pills may be easily obtainable and perceived as a quick solution for sleep disturbances, their misuse carries grave consequences, including addiction, overdose, and potentially fatal respiratory depression.
+While sleeping pills may be easily obtainable and perceived as a quick solution for sleep disturbances, their misuse carries potentially grave consequences, including addiction, overdose, and potentially fatal respiratory depression.

 Sleeping Pill Addiction